 There’s another boy, though, who is like Jeremy and he needs new shoes.
 When Jeremy’s grandmother buys him new boots for winter he gives the other boy “those shoes.”
 Those Shoes, also in Spanish as Esos zapatos, is a perfect book for talking about want vs. need and community.

-My students LOVE this book.
+My students LOVE this book for our unit about arctic animals.
 I read this every year when I was in first grade, though, it is rather long.
 Every time polar bears come up in my now fourth grade class, one kid will mention Knut.
 It tells the story of the baby polar bear Knut born in Zoo Berlin and Tomas, the zookeeper who hand raised him.
 The kids love learning about and seeing how Knut grew and learned.
 Sadly, and this is thankfully not in the story, Knut died suddenly when he was very young from a brain abnormality.
 Knut: How One Little Polar Bear Captivated the World is a student favorite and it has a plethora of text features that make it perfect for a non-fiction unit.
 What puts this firmly on my list of the best winter read alouds is that it is also in Spanish!

-What are your favorite winter read alouds?
+Conclusion: What are your favorite winter read alouds?

 Are you upset that I didn’t include A Snowy Day in my list?
 Should I have included another book on this list of the best winter read alouds?
 Let me know in the comments below!
 I’d love to read a new book!